Signed in as:

 Location: Location: Rise Church, 10445 SW Canterbury Lane, Tigard

-Festival fees should be postmarked by: TBA Each teacher submits one check only made payable to OMTA for all registered students.
-Mail check to:
+Jan.
+6, 2024 Festival fees should be postmarked by Jan.
+6, 2024.
+Each teacher submits one check only made payable to OMTA for all registered students.

 TVOMTA 2024 Baroque Festival Guidelines – Please read & follow the guidelines listed here for more detailed instructions on registration.